ncbi-nlp/bluebert/README.md

   --dupe_factor=5
 ```

-To train the BERT model, we used
+We used the following code to train the BERT model.
+Please do not include 1init_checkpoint1 if you are pre-training from scratch.
+Please see https://github.com/google-research/bert for more details.

 ```bash
 python run_pretraining.py \